MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/plan-onprem-deployment.md

 The Orchestrator service is the service that manages your deployment and the related communication with LCS.
 This service is deployed as the primary Service Fabric service and requires at least three VMs.
 This service is co-located with the Service Fabric orchestration services.
 This should be sized to the peak load of the cluster.
 For more information, see [Service Fabric cluster capacity planning considerations](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-capacity).

 ### Virtualization and oversubscription
-Mission critical services like the AOS should be hosted on Virtual hosts that have dedicated resources – cores, memory, and disk.
+Mission critical services like the AOS should be hosted on Virtual hosts that have dedicated resources – core, memory, and disk.

 ## Authentication methods